BastienLacave/CTLearn-Manager/README.md

 Call `CTLeanrModelManager.save_to_index()` to save the model to the index file.

-### 🚀 Launch training
+## 🚀 Launch training

 Simply call `CTLeanrModelManager.launch_training(n_epochs=15)`.
-Thenumberof epochs can be increased from the `max_training_epochs`, in which case the model will train for more epochs.
+The number of epochs can be increased from the `max_training_epochs`, in which case the model will train for more epochs.
-In case of resuming training, a newer version of the model will be created andtrainingwill continue for the remaining amount of epochs.
+In case of resuming training, a newer version of the model will be created and training will continue for the remaining amount of epochs.

-### 📉 Training monitoring
+## 📉 Training monitoring

 You can plot the training and validation losses by doing: